Skip to main content

 PostgreSQL 18 shipped asynchronous I/O as raw capability.
 PostgreSQL 19 is the operational counterpart, and the items below are the ones I'm most excited about.
-In-core plan advice closes the longest-running gap in the planner.
+In-core plan advice finally closes the longest-running gap in the planner.
 DDL extraction lands in core.
 REPACK and checksums move out of the maintenance window.
 Lock contention and standby recovery state get first-class system views.
-The 32-bit MultiXact ceiling that has caused production outages is gone.
-Autovacuum becomes parallel and observable.
+The 32-bit MultiXact ceiling that has caused real production outages is gone.
+Autovacuum becomes parallel and, just as important, observable.

 pg_plan_advice

 PostgreSQL's planner is excellent at the average case and occasionally wrong at the long tail.
-Skewed distributions, stale statistics, and many-table joins can push it onto an operationally unacceptable plan.
-The workarounds lived outside core: pg_hint_plan extension, application-level SET enable_* flags, third-party plan-locking extensions — each with its own semantics and lifecycle.
+Skewed distributions, stale statistics, and many-table joins can push it onto a plan that is simply unacceptable in production.
+For years the workarounds all lived outside core: the pg_hint_plan extension, application-level SET enable_* flags, third-party plan-locking extensions.
+Each one has its own semantics and its own lifecycle to babysit.

 PostgreSQL 19 brings the answer inside core, in two layers.

 pg_plan_advice introduces a planner-advisor framework.
-It generates a plan-advice string that captures the relevant plan choice — join order, scan method, etc. — and exposes a hook for other modules to inject advice at planning time.
+It generates a plan-advice string that captures the relevant plan choice (join order, scan method, and so on) and exposes a hook for other modules to inject advice at planning time.
 The advice can be passed inline via EXPLAIN (PLAN_ADVICE '...') for one-shot use.

 pg_stash_advice persists plan-advice strings keyed by (stash_name, queryId) in dynamic shared memory and injects them automatically at planning time via the pg_plan_advice hook.
 One write.
 Effective across all sessions.